hpcugent/vsc_user_docs/mkdocs/docs/HPC/linux-tutorial/common_pitfalls.md

 within the lines and not using spaces in filenames.

 ### Missing/mistyped environment variables

+A common pitfall is the (accidental) use of non-defined variables.
+Contrary to what you may expect, this does *not* result in error messages, but the variable is considered to be *empty* instead.

+This may lead to surprising results, for example:
+<pre><code>$ <b>export WORKDIR=/tmp/test</b>
+$ <b>pwd</b>
+/user/home/gent/vsc400/vsc40000
+$ <b>echo $HOME</b>
+/user/home/gent/vsc400/vsc40000
+</code></pre>

+!!! tip
+    For job scripts, use `set -e -u` to avoid using empty variables accidentally.

+    The `-e` option will result in the script getting stopped if any command fails.

+    The `-u` option will result in the script getting stopped if empty variables are used. (see <https://ss64.com/bash/set.html> for a more detailed explanation and more options)

 If you use a command like `rm -r` with environment variables you need to be careful to make sure that the environment variable exists.
 If you mistype an environment variable then it will resolve into a blank string.